 Chai Pani Restaurant Group India Trip

-Our most recent trip took place in January 2023.
-We sent eleven of our dear employees on an all-expenses paid, 10-day, street-food eating, mindblasting food tour of India, led by Meherwan Irani and Isaac Clay.
+Our most recent trip took place in January 2026, when fourteen employees set off on an all-expenses-paid, 10-day, street-food-fueled, mindblasting tour of India, led by Meherwan Irani, Daniel Peach, and Isaac Clay.

 Scenes from the 2023 India Trip